Evanna Lynch: 2006–2011: Beginnings and Harry Potter series

 Harry Potter and the Deathly Hallows – Part 1 was released in 2010 to positive reviews and box office success.
 The Boston Herald commented that Lynch "is still delightfully lunar," while Quickflix criticised the film, noting that "the delightful Evanna Lynch is brutally underutilised".
 She reprised her role in the film's tie-in video game.
 Lynch appeared in the role for the final time in Harry Potter and the Deathly Hallows – Part 2.
 The film opened to critical acclaim and went on to become the fifth highest-grossing film of all time.
 The Seattle Times wrote that Lynch "continues to be all-that-and-a-radish-earring as the ever-wafting Luna Lovegood," and Orlando Sentinel named her as "maybe" one of his "favourite players in the finale."
 She again reprised her role in the film's tie-in video game.
 In August 2012 at Leakycon in Chicago she joined the cast of StarKid to play Luna Lovegood in a script reading of the third Harry Potter parody musical, A Very Potter Senior Year (the other two being A Very Potter Musical and A Very Potter Sequel).

-Harry Potter author J. K. Rowling gave a speech during the premiere of Deathly Hallows – Part 2 in London, where she stated that there were seven major cast members in the series, whom she referred to as "The Big Seven", and she named Lynch as one of the seven members, along with Daniel Radcliffe, Rupert Grint, Emma Watson, Tom Felton, Matthew Lewis and Bonnie Wright.
-Rowling has maintained that, of all the actors in the film series, Lynch had the most influence on how the respective character was subsequently written; in 2012, she told Charlie Rose that when writing the final books, "I saw her.
+Harry Potter author J. K. Rowling has maintained that, of all the actors in the film series, Lynch had the most influence on how the respective character was subsequently written; in 2012, she told Charlie Rose that when writing the final books, "I saw her.
 [She] got in my head.
 I even heard her voice when I was writing Luna."